gliu2k/SAP-Datasphere/Admin/Admin.md

 See [details](https://community.sap.com/t5/technology-blogs-by-members/sap-datasphere-how-to-integrate-open-sql-procedures-in-a-task-chain/ba-p/13860628)

+<pre>🚩 Since this is a trial version, I will omit the details of transport.</pre>

 ## 4. Connections

 [Data Provisioning Agent(SDI)](https://community.sap.com/t5/technology-blogs-by-members/sap-datasphere-sap-data-provisioning-agent-upgrade/ba-p/13569884) and [SAP Cloud Connector](https://community.sap.com/t5/technology-blogs-by-sap/sap-datasphere-sap-cloud-connector-setup/ba-p/13550570) are needed in the setup of the connection from Datasphere to the on-premise systems.